InformationClosed until May 2020!

 Highlight of the alpine road: view of the Grossglockner and the Pasterze

 Every kilometre and every single one of the 36 turns of the Grossglockner High Alpine Road is a treat!
 Kaiser-Franz-Josefs-Höhe is the declared goal of each visitor.
-It opens up a grand view of Austria’s largest mountain, which even tops the largest glacier in the Eastern Alps, the nine km long Pasterze, with its 3,798 m.
+It opens up a grand view of Austria’s largest mountain, which even tops the largest glacier in the Eastern Alps, the about 8 km long Pasterze, with its 3,798 m.
 The snow-covered Johannisberg caps off the mountain panorama.
 The hiking trails into the Gamsgrube amidst the special conservation area of the High Tauern National Park affords unique views and sightings of rare alpine animals, such as the majestic ibex.
 The visitors’ centre with exhibitions and numerous attractions rests on the ridge named after the Habsburg Emperor Franz Joseph!

 The High Alpine Road for hikers, family with children and motor fans